Yunus Khan: Early career

 In 1456, Abu Sa'id, the Timurid ruler of Transoxiana, sent for Yunus Khan.
 Abu Sa'id had become annoyed with the frequent raids that the Moghuls under Esen Buqa made into his territory and wanted to put an end to the menace.
 He knew that Esen Buqa had dispossessed Yunus, and that the latter would welcome the chance for a comeback; further, Yunus had both a claim on his brother's throne and kinship ties within the community.
 Abu Sa'id therefore raised Yunus to Khanship by placing him at the head of an army and sent him to Moghulistan to reduce his brother.

 As expected, Yunus Khan's ties of kinship and claim to tribal leadership proved great advantages.
 He quickly gained the support of several amirs (nobles) and married the daughter one of them, Mir Pir Haji Kunji.
-Her name was Isan Daulat Begum, and she is believed to have been his first wife, although Yunus was already about 40 years old by this time.
+Her name was Aisan Daulat Begum, and she is believed to have been his first wife, although Yunus was already about 40 years old by this time.
 She would bear Yunus three daughters: